MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 24. In the Azure DevOps portal, in the vertical navigational pane on the left side, in the **Pipelines** section, click **Pipelines**.
 25. On the **Recent** tab of the **Pipelines** pane, click the **EShopOnWeb** entry, on the **Runs** tab of the **EShopOnWeb** pane, select the most recent run, on the **Summary** pane of the run, scroll down to the bottom, in the **Jobs** section, click **Phase 1** and monitor the job until its successful completion.

+### Exercise 3: Remove the resources used in the lab

+1. Stop and remove the agent service by running .config.cmd remove from the command prompt.
+2. Delete the agent pool.
+3. Revoke the PAT token.

 ## Review

 In this lab, you learned how to implement and use self-hosted agents with YAML pipelines.